Estimated reading time: 11 minutes

 You can clearly see the price differences above where the desktop version would save you even more money and can file more tax returns but you don’t get the opportunity to test it out like you would with UFile Online.

-Overall, I was happy with UFile Online and would recommend it to anyone who is looking for a simple Canadian Tax Software program that won’t take forever to complete and is priced fairly.
+Overall, I was happy with UFile Online and would recommend it to anyone looking for a simple Canadian Tax Software program that won’t take forever to complete and is priced fairly.

 Let the UFile product speak for itself.